Mae-BC/Toll-Troll-Calculator/README.md

 * I want to analyze toll collection trends based on different times of the day through visualisations.
 * I want to identify peak hours for each bridge to maximize revenue through visualisation.
 * I want to receive automated recommendations for adjusting toll rates during peak hours.
+* I want to see any other live analytics that might increase toll revenue and how they trend over time.
+* I want to automate every time I would take a toll at my current active bridge.

+## Merging to main/ dev Checklist

+- 80% test coverage
+- file and function naming conventions are maintained across the app
+- errors are well handled
+- no sensitive data should be exposed on the client side
+- it passes npm run lint without any code-related warnings or errors
+- no unnecessary comments or log messages are remaining
+- that Types are used where applicable, and any Type issues should be resolved
+- user-facing updates (front end/ css crew) should be checked for accessibility concerns (using the WAVE tool)

 ---